 If you ever have one of those days at the grocery store when you’re craving steak, but the price is outrageous or the cuts are just not worth it, grab some cheaper steak and you’ll easily satisfy your beef cravings.

-If you can’t find skirt of flank steak, you can certainly use other cuts of beef as well.
+If you can’t find a skirt or flank steak, you can certainly use other cuts of beef as well.
 I’ve used beef tenderloin for this recipe a few times and it works perfectly.

 We shop at an Asian grocery store quite often.
 They stock thinly sliced beef that is primarily used for bulgogi or ramen dishes.
-It’s a little more expensive pound for pound, but it’s thinly sliced rib eye and it works very well for this recipe as well.
+It’s a little more expensive pound for pound, but it’s thinly sliced rib eye and it works very well for this recipe.

 SUBSTITUTIONS OR VARIATIONS